Chain

 California-born charbroiled burger chain founded 1941 — known for Six Dollar Burgers and Western Bacon Cheeseburger.

-Nutrition figures on this page reflect data submitted to the USDA FoodData Central Branded Foods dataset by manufacturers operating in the United States.
+Nutrition figures on this page reflect entries in the Open Food Facts community database and may include packaged retail versions or regional variants of menu items.
 Item availability and recipes can vary by region, by season, and by menu refresh cycle.
 If a product on this page differs from current in-store packaging, the in-store information should be considered authoritative.
 Cross-contact with allergens not listed in the ingredient statement is possible at any restaurant kitchen — diners with serious allergies should always confirm with the location before ordering.